gyanprabhat7/Instabruteforce/README.md

-"Disclaimer: This is an illegal Hacking Repository, use just for fun and educational purpose only.
-Any violence because of this, is beyond my responsibility"
+#InstaBruteForce - password cracking tool

-Server clocked at 192,765,000 Passwords/Second
+"Disclaimer: This program is make just for fun and educational purpose only.
+Any illeagle activity or violence because of this, is not my responsibility"

-Powerd by GDS Lake Server
+There are over 100k passwords this program uses to breach into the instagram account.